11. 11. 21

 Keeping up with upgrades and innovations in payment processing allows your practice to provide the best service possible and save money and time.
 Whether you choose to incorporate one or several contactless payment options, your practice and your patients will reap the benefits.

 These types of payments aren’t just a recent trend.
 Contactless payments, especially in healthcare, are here for good.
-Rectangle Health’s comprehensive platform allows your practice to collect patient payments efficiently and securely.
-Our bundled solutions use technologies like online and contactless payments for modernized, touch-free service, along with other tools like Text to Pay and card-on-file solutions that add convenience to increase the ease and likelihood of receiving payments.
+Rectangle Health’s comprehensive payment platform allows your practice to collect patient payments efficiently and securely.
+Our bundled solutions use technologies like online and contactless payments for modernized, touch-free service, along with other tools like Text-to-Pay and card-on-file solutions that add convenience to increase the ease and likelihood of receiving payments.